Pamblam/rage-quit/README.md

  7) The small bold text under "personal use script" is the Client ID.
 Take note of the text after "Secret" as well.
  8) In the downloaded software, open the file called `.env`.
 Provide the Client ID, Client Secret, Reddit Username and Password.
 If you want to edit all your posts or comments with a custom message instead of deleting them, you may edit the `QUIT_MSG`.
 If you want to delete comments instead of editing them, set `DELETE_COMMENTS` to the value of `1`, else set it to `0`.
 If you want to delete posts (submissions) instead of editing them, set `DELETE_POSTS` to the value of `1`, else set it to `0`.
 Save the file.
  9) In the command prompt, navigate to the directory where you downloaded the software and run the command: `node run`.
  10) It will print out the URL of each comment or post that was edited or deleted.
-When it's done you can deactivate your Reddit account.
+When it's done you can deactivate your Reddit account from your account preferences > deactivate tab.

+**Please Note:**

+Due to API rate-limiting, you may have to wait a minute and run the script again if you have a lot of content to delete.

 ## License